alvxrog/alvxrog/README.md

-Winning is one thing, but out of losing I always learnt more
+> Winning is one thing, but out of losing I always learnt more for the future.

+Niki Lauda, 2016.